Niweera/googledict/README.md

 ## Getting Started

-To use, pass the query string with parameter `define` equal to the word you want to get the meaning of.
+To view the meaning of a specific word, enter the word at the root endpoint.

-Eg. `/?define=hello`, will give you the Google dictionary definition of **hello**:
+Eg. `https://dict.niweera.gq/hello`, will give you the Google dictionary definition of **hello**:

 ```json
 {